 Margaret Frey is the Vincent V.C.
 Woo Professor in the department of Fiber Science & Apparel Design at Cornell University.
-She is a Faculty Fellow for Atkinson Center for a Sustainable Future, for the Cornell Institute for Fashion and Fiber Innovation, and for Balch Residence Hall at Cornell University.
+She is a Faculty Fellow for Atkinson Center for a Sustainable Future and the Barbara McClintock Residence Hall at Cornell University.

 Professor Frey earned a BS in Chemical Engineering and an MS in Fiber Science from Cornell University.
 She earned her PhD in Fiber & Polymer Science from NC State University.